jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/referrers-implementation.md

 `[ Out of Scope ]`

 *Referrers* is a coding aspect.
-An aspect is something programmed inside the new computer language itself, which can extend any object, because it operates using the reflective data of an object, which makes it adaptable to any object.
+An aspect is something programmed inside Encircle itself, which can extend any object, because it operates using the reflective data of an object, which makes it adaptable to any object.

 The __Referrers__ coding aspect extends the system interface of any related object with an attribute __Referrer ID in Object.
 The Object  .
 Set__ will be pre-extended with removing itself from the original target object’s list of referrers, using the previously stored __Referrer ID in Object__ attribute.
 The __Object  .
 Set__ also gets post-extended with adding itself to the new target object’s list of referrers.
 After that the position in this list is assigned as the __Referrer ID in Object__.